 Mr Gay Chee Cheong (Chairman)

 The RC is committed to the principles of accountability and transparency; and it ensures that remuneration arrangements demonstrate a clear link between reward and performance.

-The RC is responsible for ensuring a formal and transparent procedure for developing policy on executive remuneration, and for fixing the remuneration packages of individual Director and senior management employees.
+The RC is responsible for ensuring a formal and transparent procedure for developing policy on executive remuneration, and for fixing the remuneration packages of individual Directors and senior management employees.